 Bathroom design

-Bathroom Accessories A well designed bathroom should be a sanctuary which looks and feels the way you want – but it has to fulfil some very basic functions!
+A well designed bathroom should be a sanctuary which looks and feels the way you want – but it has to fulfil some very basic functions!
 Expensive tiles and fittings won’t matter if building standards, practicality, safety and privacy are compromised.

 Building Issues